weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

-<h2 id="monitor-prometheus-monitoring-with-weave-cortex-deploy-a-kubernetes-cluster-with-weave-net-and-then-deploy-a-sample-application-the-socks-shop-to-it">Deploy a Kubernetes cluster with Weave Net and then deploy a sample application (the socks shop) to it</h2>
+<h2 id="deploy-a-kubernetes-cluster-with-weave-net-and-then-deploy-a-sample-application-the-socks-shop-to-it">Deploy a Kubernetes cluster with Weave Net and then deploy a sample application (the socks shop) to it</h2>

 If you have already done this as part of one of the other tutorials, you can skip this step.
 Otherwise, click "Details" below to see the instructions.